hanydief/belly-button-challenge/README.md

 ### Display the sample metadata, i.e., an individual's demographic information.
 - Display each key-value pair from the metadata JSON object somewhere on the page.
 - Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
+- Additionally, you are welcome to create any layout that you would like for your dashboard.
 An example dashboard is shown as follows:

   Deploy your app to a free static page hosting service, such as GitHub Pages.
   Submit the links to your deployment and your GitHub repo.
-Ensure that your repository has regular commits and a thorough README.md file
+Ensure that your repository has regular commits and a thorough README.md file.

 ## Advanced Challenge Assignment (Optional with no extra points earning)
 The following task is advanced and therefore optional.